tonethar/IGME-330-Master/notes/firebase-3.md

 ## III.
 Discussion

-- This code - `onValue(scoresRef, ...` - listens for when any of the values in the `scores` list changes - and then it executes a *callback function*
+- This code - `onValue(scoresRef,scoresChanged, {onlyOnce: false});` - listens for when any of the values in the `scores` list changes - and then it executes a *callback function* named `scoresChanged`
-- The *callback function* hen loops through the contents of the `scores` list (which are stored in `snapshot)` and logs out the unique key and value of each player score
+- `scoresChanged` then loops through the contents of the `scores` list (which are stored in `snapshot)` and logs out the unique key and value of each player score
 - The value of each player score in an object literal that contains the `userId`, `game` and `score` values we have previously sent to Firebase
 - This is useful when you want to fetch all children of a list in a single operation
-- The callback will be triggered for the initial data and again whenever the data changes
+- The callback function will be triggered for the initial data and again whenever the data changes (that is what `onlyOnce: false` does)

 <!--
 - Comment #4 above used this line - `firebase.database().ref("scores2").on("value", dataChanged, firebaseError);` - to listen for changes to our firebase database: